saltyrtc/saltyrtc-meta/Protocol.md

   *subprotocols* field.

 Furthermore, the server SHALL validate that the *ping_interval* field contains a non-negative integer.
-If the value is `0`, the server SHALL NOT send WebSocket *ping* messages to the client.
+If the value is `0`, the server SHOULD NOT send WebSocket *ping* messages to the client.
 Otherwise, the server SHOULD send a WebSocket *ping* message in the requested interval in seconds to the client and wait for a corresponding *pong* message (as